Local Development Finance Authority (LDFA)

 In order to facilitate the decontamination of the groundwater in the Harry Vanderjagt Industrial Park, the Authority board approved a Tax Increment Financing (TIF) and Development Plan (PDF) on March 15, 1991.
 This 30-year TIF plan was subsequently approved by the Cadillac City Council on April 8, 1991.
 The plan first captured taxes in accordance with the TIF plan in 1992.

 The TIF plan program shall be in effect from 1991 through 2021, and TIF funds received under this plan shall be spent only in accordance with the area Development Plan.
+On December 20, 2021 the City Council amended the plan to extend it through the end of 2023.

 Structure of LDFA